M-Kolacz/basketball-team-selector/docs/templates/db/dto-and-command-models-type-generation.md

 thinking block to show your thought process and ensure all requirements are met.
 In your analysis:

-- List all DTOs and Command Models defined in the API plan and Prisma Schema, numbering each one.
+- List all DTOs and Command Models defined in the server actions plan and Prisma Schema, numbering each one.
 - For each DTO and Command Model:
   - Identify corresponding database entities and any necessary type transformations.
   - Describe TypeScript features or utilities you plan to use.
   - Create a brief sketch of the DTO and Command Model structure.
   - Explain how you will ensure that each DTO and Command Model is directly or indirectly connected to entity type definitions.

 After conducting the analysis, provide final DTO and Command Model type definitions that will appear in the src/types/dto.ts file.
 Use clear and